MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 |[PE:02](checklist.md)| Conduct capacity planning.
 Perform capacity planning before there are predicted changes in usage patterns, such as seasonal variations, product updates, marketing campaigns, special events, or regulatory changes. |
 |---|---|

 This guide describes the recommendations for capacity planning.
-You should perform formal capacity planning during key points in the lifecycle of a workload.
-Capacity planning enables you to anticipate short-term and long-term demand and effectively manage workload performance.
-Your analysis of historical usage patterns and growth trends can help you identify potential bottlenecks, scalability challenges, and performance constraints.
+Capacity planning refers to the process of determining the resources required to meet workload performance targets.
+It involves estimating the amount of computing resources such as CPU, memory, storage, and network bandwidth needed to support the workload's performance requirements.
+Capacity planning helps avoid underprovisioning and ensures the workload has sufficient resources to handle the expected workload demands without experiencing performance degradation or bottlenecks.
+It also helps prevent overprovisioning and unnecessary costs.
+A lack of capacity planning can lead to performance issues, resource bottlenecks, increased costs, inefficient allocation, scalability challenges, and unpredictable workload performance.

 **Definitions**